alexpagri/data-analytics/adsp/parameter_evaluation/parameter_documentation.md

 # Origin of new SUMO parameters
 * Generally following approach of thesis
-* Deccel not transfered, because SUMO behaviour differs from real life
+* Deceleration not transferred, because SUMO behavior differs from real life -> No dawdling
-    * No dwadling

 * SimRa dataset is biased and has its flaws